What are the most dangerous sites on the web?

 Social media sites are also a popular place to distribute malware.
-Whether it’s bots on Twitter or Instagram posting links or cloned Facebook profiles that send you friend requests in order to harvest personal information, the threats on social media sites are numerous.
+Whether it’s bots on Twitter or Instagram posting links or cloned Facebook profiles that send you friend requests to harvest personal information, the threats on social media sites are numerous.

 How does malware get on websites?

 There are two ways malware can find its way onto a website: by a deliberate act on the part of the website or when the website is hacked.
 While there are plenty of examples of websites, such as those discussed above, deliberately hosting malware in order to scam visitors by showing them adverts or trying to extract payment from them or even hijack their computer to mine cryptocurrency, the most common way that malware is hosted on a website is for the site to be hacked.

-Content management systems like Wordpress, Joomla, and Drupal are installed on millions of websites around the world.
-And so, when a flaw is discovered in one of those CMSes using it to hack multiple websites is relatively straightforward.
-While correctly installed, up-to-date versions of these CMSes present very little risk, the opposite is true on sites where they have been incorrectly installed or not updated.
+Content management systems like WordPress, Joomla, and Drupal are installed on millions of websites worldwide.
+And so, when a flaw is discovered in one of those CMSes, using it to hack multiple websites is relatively straightforward.
+While correctly installed, up-to-date versions of these CMSes present a very little risk; the opposite is true on sites where they have been incorrectly installed or not updated.

 How can I protect myself?

 The short answer is: don’t visit websites that are likely to host malware.
 However, as we’ve seen, identifying those isn’t easy.
 In general, stay away from the so-called Dark Web, especially sites that allow you to buy and sell illegal things.
 A good rule of thumb is that if you feel the need to hide your online activity from your ISP use a VPN.
 We urge you to try out ClearVPN — MacPaw's first effortless VPN or a personalized and secure online experience.
 Certainly, to protect yourself, it's easier not to visit risky sites.
 However, you can never be certain if this or that site is truly risky for you.
 ClearVPN's anti-malware shortcuts will come in handy!

 The normal rules about clicking on links in email messages, social media posts, and websites also apply.
 Don’t click them unless you are absolutely sure where they lead.